 New Type Of Drug To Prevent Migraines Heads To Market

-The Food Drug Administration has approved a first-of-its-kind drug that reduces the number of migraines among people prone to these sometimes crippling headaches.
+The Food and Drug Administration has approved a first-of-its-kind drug that reduces the number of migraines among people prone to these sometimes crippling headaches.

 That's welcome news to some of the millions of Americans who suffer from these potentially debilitating headaches.
 Much more common in women than men, these throbbing headaches can also come with nausea, visual disturbances and sensitivity to light.
 People who suffer them frequently sometimes find themselves anxious, depressed and even disabled.